4582 S. Ulster Street, Suite 1350, Denver, Colorado 80237

 Offer in Compromise

-You have little equity, minimal monthly disposable income (income minus IRS allowable living expenses), and no expectation of future income, you can pursue what is called an Offer in Compromise (OIC).
-An OIC will allow you to settle your IRS debt for less (sometimes significantly) than you owe.
-The amount of your settlement offer is based […]
+Struggling with Overwhelming Tax Debt?
+An Offer in Compromise Might Help You Settle for Less If you have little equity, minimal monthly disposable income (income minus IRS allowable living expenses), and no expectation of future income, you can pursue what is called an Offer in Compromise (OIC).
+An OIC will allow you to settle your […]

 Quick Contact Form